Hatfield–McCoy feud: Television

 In an episode of Modern Family originally aired January 15, 2014, titled "Under Pressure," Cam is working as a gym teacher who has plans to let parents play dodgeball with each other at the school's open house, and wants to divide the two teams into Hatfields and McCoys.
-The school principal frowns upon this idea; however, Gloria and a competitive mother played by Jane Krakowski decide to settle their score with such a game.
-Hurriedly Cam proclaims Hatfields for one side and McCoys for the other.
+The school principal frowns upon this idea; however, Gloria and a competitive mother decide to settle their score with such a game.
+Hurriedly, Cam proclaims Hatfields for one side and McCoys for the other.

-In episode 9 of the fourth season of the Chilean series 31 minutos, called "Westland", in the middle of the episode Tulio sees a "Oestelandia" between the Hatfields and the McCoys where the origin of the conflict is that one of the members of the Hatfields had stolen Grandma McCoy's potty.
-Near the end of the episode, they manage to end the conflict where in the credits both families play their instrumental version of the show together.
+In episode 9 of the fourth season of the Chilean series 31 minutos, called "Westland", in the middle of the episode, Tulio sees an "Oestelandia" between the Hatfields and the McCoys, where the origin of the conflict is that one of the members of the Hatfields had stolen Grandma McCoy's potty.
+Near the end of the episode, they manage to end the conflict, and in the credits both families play their instrumental version of the show together.

 The fifth season of My Little Pony: Friendship Is Magic featured an episode titled "The Hooffields and McColts", in which two clans have a longstanding feud over whether to use land for farming or construction.
-A similar theme was covered in Season 3, episode 9 of Littlest Pet Shop, "Feud for Thought", in which two koalas are at odds with each other but don't know why, other than that their owners are in a feud.
+A similar theme was covered in the Littlest Pet Shop episode "Feud for Thought", in which two koalas are at odds with each other but do not know why, other than that their owners are in a feud.

-In the Ben 10 reboot, a season 3 episode called "Them's Fighting Words!" features a parody of the feud involving the Hartfields and the McJoys.
-The Hartfield family's known member is Cornelius Hartfield (voiced by Dee Bradley Baker) and the McJoy family's known member is Cornflower McJoy (voiced by Laura Bailey).
-The Hartfields and McJoys have been trying to claim ownership over a missing corn flute, accusing the other family of stealing it.
-The villain Hex actually finds it and starts summoning the ghosts of the family's ancestors (voiced by Dee Bradley Baker and David Kaye), finding out the flute's power increases the more the two families fight each other.
-Though Ben and Gwen are able to quell them and stop Hex's plans to create an army of ghost soldiers by revealing that it was meant to be shared by them as a marriage gift, ending the feud.

-WGBH Boston's Public Broadcasting Service (PBS) American Experience episode "The Feud" (season 32, episode 1) originally aired on September 10, 2019, documenting the Hatfield-McCoy family feud 1863–1891.
+The Ben 10 episode "Them's Fighting Words!" features a parody of the feud involving the Hartfields and the McJoys.

-In the 16th episode of the 12th season of Family Guy, "Herpe the Love Sore", the Hatfield–McCoy feud is briefly referenced in the History Channel's fictional show, The Guy who Lived in-Between the Hatfields and the McCoys.
+In the 16th episode of the 12th season of Family Guy, "Herpe the Love Sore", the Hatfield–McCoy feud is briefly referenced in the History Channel's fictional show, The Guy Who Lived in-Between the Hatfields and the McCoys.